Primary

 Use minimal hand pressure—let the weight of your hand provide the stretch rather than pulling.
 Actively press the opposite shoulder down toward the floor to increase the stretch.
 If you feel tingling or numbness, reduce the intensity immediately.

-Want Trapezius Stretch in your program?
+See where Trapezius Stretch fits in your weekly plan

 Sit or stand with good posture.